dbushell/dbushell-2k15/src/data/blog/2017/2017-02-web-security-and-cloudflare.md

 date: 2017-02-17 10:00:00+00:00
 slug: web-security-and-cloudflare
 title: 'Web Security and Cloudflare'
+pageDesc: 'How I improved my website security with Cloudflare and unlocked a new page speed achievement.'
 ---

 I've never had to deal with SSL certificates before.
 That's always been someone else's responsibility.
 Being ignorant of the technical details, the idea of setting up SSL/TLS wrong scares me.
 The idea of my visitors seeing those browser warnings scares me even more.
 And they're getting scarier by the year.